 How to Become a Mining or Geological Engineer

-Where Mining and Geological Engineers Are Employed
+Where Mining and Geological Engineers Work

 The table below shows some of the most common industries where those employed in this career field work.